A Double Layered Water Cherenkov Detector Array for Gamma-Ray Astronomy: Lower Chamber Optimisation

 \subsection{Depth and Reflectivity of the Lower Chamber}

 We study lower chambers with white walls and with a PMT placed at the centre of the top of the chamber facing downwards.
-The PMT base protrudes into the upper chamber so that only the active cathode area of the PMT is visible in the lower chamber, for best photon collection efficiency and hence minimal chamber depth.
-To investigate the optimum depth for the lower chamber, vertical muons with energies from 100\,MeV to 2\,GeV are injected uniformly across the surface of the 3.8\,m diameter upper chamber.
-The lower chamber has the same diameter to allow partitioning of a single cylindrical detector unit.
+For best photon collection efficiency and hence minimal chamber depth, the PMT base protrudes into the upper chamber so that only the active cathode area of the PMT is visible in the lower chamber (see ~\ref{sec:LowerPMT:appendix}).
+The lower chamber has the same diameter as the upper to allow partitioning of a single cylindrical detector unit.
+A uniform response for muons above $\sim$600~MeV is expected since muons lose $\sim$2 MeV/cm in water (see lower chamber in Fig.~\ref{fig:compare_gamma_mu}).

-Fig.~\ref{fig:energy_response_mu_lower} shows the photo-electrons collected as a function of energy for varying depths of the lower chamber with an 8" PMT.
-There is a uniform response for muons above $\sim$600~MeV as expected since muons lose $\sim$2 MeV/cm in water.
-Figure \ref{fig:lower_chamber_npe_depth_1GeV} shows that below a depth of $\sim$0.5\,m, the muon signal has a much larger spread compared to depths including and above $\sim$0.5\,m.
-Moreover, above a depth of $\sim$0.5\,m, the muon signal is reliably $>$10 photo-electrons for $>$1 GeV muons, and the signal increases roughly proportionally to the track length of the impinging particle as expected (see Fig.~\ref{fig:lower_chamber_npe_depth_1GeV}).
-It is seen that a depth of $\sim$0.5\,m and above would give reliable muon signals, and since a lower chamber that is smaller in depth would minimize costs (although most of the cost is driven by the upper chamber), the studies here suggest that the depth for the lower chamber should be at least $\sim$0.5\,m.
+Figure \ref{fig:lower_chamber_npe_depth_2GeV} shows that for depths less than $\sim$0.5\,m, the muon signal has a much larger spread compared to depths greater or equal to $\sim$0.5\,m.
+Moreover, for depths greater than $\sim$0.5\,m, the muon signal is reliably $>$10 photo-electrons for $>$2 GeV muons, and the signal increases roughly proportionally to the track length of the impinging particle as expected.
+It is seen that depths greater or equal to $\sim$0.5\,m would give reliable muon signals, and since a lower chamber that is smaller in depth would minimize costs (although most of the cost is driven by the upper chamber), the studies here suggest that the depth for the lower chamber should be at least $\sim$0.5\,m.